 Scholarly Commons Citation

 Teitelbaum, Joshua C., "Inside the Blackwall Box: Explaining U.S. Marine Salvage Awards" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 960.
+960.